strblr/waymark/README.md

 - 🔒 **Fully type-safe** - Complete TypeScript inference for routes, path params, search params, and more
 - ⚡ **Zero config** - No build plugins, no CLI, no codegen, no config files, very low boilerplate
+- 🪶 **4kB gzipped** - Extremely lightweight, dependency included
 - 🤝 **Familiar API** - If you've used React Router or TanStack Router, you'll feel at home
-- 🪶 **3.7kB gzipped** - Extremely lightweight with just one 0.4kB dependency, so ~4kB total
 - 🎯 **Feature packed** - Search param validation, lazy loading, data preloading, SSR, error boundaries, etc.
 - 🧠 **Not vibe-coded** - Built with careful design and attention to detail by a human
-- ✨ **Just works** - Define routes, get autocomplete everywhere
+- ✨ **Just works** - Simple setup, predictable behavior that never gets in your way

 ---